Our research impact

-Since 1990 we have invested £60 million and funded over 400 research projects.
+Since 1990, Alzheimer's Society has invested £60 million and funded over 400 research projects.

 Between 2012 and 2017 we increased our annual investment in dementia research from £2 million to £10 million.

-Download the report to read how our research programme is driving progress towards a world without dementia
+Read our report and learn how our research programme is bringing us closer to a world without dementia.

 Top 10 research highlights